 What is fine art photography?
 Is photography art?
 Indeed, many artists suggest that photography does not belong in the art community?
 Join the discussion on fine art photography and its place in the world of art.

 What is fine art photography?

 Until recently, I can’t remember a time when I heard the words fine art, and photography in the same sentence.
 Actually, it’s difficult to pinpoint when the link between these words began.
 However, to my surprise, many past articles made reference to fine art photography.
 In fact, the phrase “fine art photography” starting as early as 1961 by Dr. S.D.
-Jouhar who founded the Photographic Fine Art Association.
-Furthermore, according to Richard W. Christopherson, he defined “fine art photographers” as “those persons who create and distribute photographs specifically as ‘art.'”
-Nowadays, the phase fine art photographer has become relatively common in the photography community.
+Jouhar, founder of the Photographic Fine Art Association.
+Furthermore, Richard W. Christopherson defines “fine art photographers” as “those persons who create and distribute photographs specifically as ‘art.'”
+Nowadays, the phrase “fine art photographer” has become relatively common in the photography community.
 In fact, many photographers, myself included, refer to themselves as fine art photographers.
 So, what is fine art photography?
 Well, perhaps the answer is a bit premature; it’s imperative first to discuss the definition of art itself.

 What defines art and who decides what is art?